jlmbaka/hack-assembler/README.md

 ## Documentation

-The Hack computer platform is fully documented in the book *The Elements of Computing Systems* by Noam Nisam and Shimon Schocken and its companion [website](http://www.nand2tetris.org) that contains ressources for the associated course, projects and supporting software.
-The goal of the authors is to guide the reader through the construction of a computer from the ground up, going from boolean principles to a fully functional Tetris game.
+The Hack computer platform is fully documented in the book *The Elements of Computing Systems* by Noam Nisam and Shimon Schocken and its companion [website](http://www.nand2tetris.org) that contains resources for the associated course, projects and supporting software.
+The goal of the authors is to guide the reader through the construction of a computer from the ground up, going from Boolean principles to a fully functional Tetris game.

 ## Installation